slatedb/slatedb/docs/0001-manifest.md

 * Multiple reader clients are allowed at the same time
 * Only one compactor client is allowed at a time
 * Compactor, writer, and readers may all be on different machines
+* Read clients may snapshot the database state to prevent compaction from deleting SSTs they're reading
 * Writer clients may send parallel writes to the object store
-* Manifest mutations on object store require [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS) or a transactional store (DynamoDB)
-* Object storage supports CAS or [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html)
+* Object storage supports [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS) or [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html)

-### Proposal

-We propose persisting SlateDB's `DbState` in a manifest file to solve problem (1).
-Such a design is quite common in [log-structured merge-trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSMs).
-In particular, RocksDB [follows this pattern](https://github.com/facebook/rocksdb/wiki/MANIFEST).
-In SlateDB, we will persist `DbState` in a manifest file, which readers and writers will load on startup.
-Manifest updates are described below.

-To prevent zombie writers, we propose using CAS to ensure each SST is written exactly one time.
-We introduce the concept of writer epochs to determine when the current writer is a zombie and halt the process.
-The full fencing protocol is described below.

-#### CAS on S3

-Changes to the manifest file and writes to the

-## Compare-and-Swap and S3
+* A transactional store (DynamoDB, MySQL, and so on) is available if the object store does not support CAS

+### A Note on CAS

-When object stores provide CAS (a.k.a. preconditions, conditionals, `If-None-Match`, `If-Match`, and so on), we can use it for all CAS operations.
+Changes to the manifest file and SST writes both require CAS in this design.
+Most object stores provide CAS (a.k.a. preconditions, conditionals, `If-None-Match`, `If-Match`, and so on).
+But S3 does not, and we want to support S3.
+Fortunately, we can support CAS-like operations using several different patterns.

-When an object store does *not* provide CAS, there are two relevant scenarios:
+There are two scenarios to consider when we want to CAS an object:

 1. The object we wish to CAS is immutable; it exists or it does not, but never changes once it exists ("create if not exists").
-2. The object we wish to CAS is mutable.
+2. The object we wish to CAS is mutable; it might exist and can change over time.

-In the mutable case (2), an object store can't be used to keep reads and writes consistent.
-A transactional store must be used instead (generally, DynamoDB is used).
+There are four different patterns to achieve CAS for these scenarios:

+1. **Use CAS**: If the object store supports CAS, we can use it.
+This pattern works for both scenarios described above.
+2. **Use a transactional store**: A transactional store such as DynamoDB or MySQL can be used to store the object.
+The object store is not used in this mode.
+This appraoch works for both scenarios described above, but does not work well for large objects.
-In the immutable case (1), we can emulate CAS if the bucket has versioning enabled.
+3. **Use object versioning**: Object stores that support object versioning can emulate CAS if the bucket has versioning enabled.
 Versioning allows multiple versions of an object to be stored.
 AWS stores versions [in insertion order](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectVersions.html#API_ListObjectVersions_Example_3).
 We can leverage this property as well as AWS's [read-after-write](https://aws.amazon.com/blogs/aws/amazon-s3-update-strong-read-after-write-consistency/) to emulate CAS.
 Many writers can write to the same object path.
 Writers can then list all versions of the object.
 The first version (the earliest) is considered the winner.
 All other writers have failed the CAS operation.
 This does require a [ListObjectVersions](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectVersions.html) after the write, but if CAS is needed, this is the best we can do.

-This document calls out whether each CAS operation is immutable CAS and mutable CAS.

-## Parallel Writes

-TODO: Link to Rohan's idea for parallel write fencing.
+This pattern works for immutable files (scenario (1)), but not mutable files (scenario (2)).
+4. **Use a proxy**: A proxy-based solution combines an object store and a transactional store.
+Two values are stored: an object and a pointer to object.
+Readers first read the pointer (e.g. object path) from the pointer, then read the object that the pointer points to.
+Writers read the current object (using the reader steps), update the object, and write it back to the object store at a new location (e.g. a new UUID).
+Writers then update the pointer to point to the new object.
+The pointer update is done conditionally if the pointer still points to the file the writer updated.
+The pointer may reside in a file on an object store that supports CAS, or a transactional store like DynamoDB or MySQL.
+This pattern works for both immutable and mutable files.
+Unlike (1), it also works well for large objects.

+_NOTE: These patterns are discussed more [here](https://github.com/slatedb/slatedb/pull/39/files#r1588879655)._

+Our proposed solution uses the following forms of CAS:

+* A proxy pointer (4) for manifest CAS
+* CAS (1) for SST writes when the object store supports CAS
+* Object versioning (3) for SST writes when the object store does not support CAS

-## File Structure
+### File Structure

+Let's look at SlateDB's file structure on object storage:

 ```
 some-bucket/
 ├─ manifest/
 │  ├─ current
-│  ├─ 000000000000000000.manifest
+│  ├─ 01HX5JRMM7XYNQB74N3GJYZ4N9.manifest
-│  ├─ 000000000000000001.manifest
+│  ├─ 01HX5JS57YZ3NXZ3H366XRS47R.manifest
-│  ├─ 000000000000000002.manifest
+│  ├─ 01HX5JS90BM7099ED7F34E5WTG.manifest
 ├─ wal/
 │  ├─ 000000000000000000.sst
 │  ├─ 000000000000000001.sst
 │  ├─ ...
 ├─ levels/
-│  ├─ 000000000000000000.sst
-│  ├─ 000000000000000001.sst
 │  ├─ ...
 ```

+_NOTE: Previous iterations of this design referred to the WAL as `l0` or `level_0`, and the first level in `levels` (formerly `compacted`) as `level_1+`.
+We've since shifted the terminology to match traditional LSMs.
+This shift is discussed in more detail [here](https://github.com/slatedb/slatedb/pull/39/files#r1589855599)._

-### `manifest/current`
+#### `manifest/current`

 A file that contains a pointer to the current manifest file.

 For example, if `current` contains:

 ```
-1
+01HX5JS57YZ3NXZ3H366XRS47R
 ```

-Then `manifest/000000000000000001.manifest` is the current manifest.
+Then `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` is the current manifest.

-All mutations to `manifest/current` must be done using CAS.
-AWS users will need to use a DynamoDB implementation for manifest management.

-### `manifest/000000000000000000.manifest`
+_NOTE: `manifest/current` only exists if the object store supports CAS.
+If the object store does not support CAS, the manifest is stored in a transactional store._

+#### `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`

 A file containing writer, commpaction, and snapshot information--the state of the database at a point in time.

+The manifest's name is a [ULID](https://github.com/ulid/spec).
+ULIDs are time sortable, use only 26 characters, are URL-safe, and provide 80 bits of entropy.

+The manifest is written using CAS pattern (1).
+For object stores that don't support CAS, the object versioning pattern (3) is used.
+We could avoid using CAS on the `.manifest` files by including an ID with enough entropy to avoid conflicts (e.g. a UUID).

+**TODO: Do we want to just use CAS/object versioninig here?
+80 bits of entropy + the timestamp should be OK, but we could still get (really) unlucky.
+We would need to use CAS/object versioning on this object to guarantee safety.
+This is discussed [here](https://github.com/slatedb/slatedb/pull/24#discussion_r1582420379).**

+**TODO: The current design does not address incremental updates to the manifest.
+This is something that prior designs had.
+See [here](https://github.com/slatedb/slatedb/pull/24/files#diff-58d53b55614c8db2dd180ac49237f37991d2b378c75e0245d780356e5d0c8135R67) for such a design.
+Do we want to consider incremental updates?
+Given that manifests are updated only periodically, I'm inclined to say no (at least for now).**

-#### Structure
+##### Structure

 _NOTE: Described as proto3, but the manifest could be any format we choose._